doorkeeper-gem/doorkeeper/README.md

 In this example, we're returning the credentials (`me.json`) of the access token owner.

+## Upgrading

+If you want to upgrade doorkeeper to a new version, check out the [upgrading notes](https://github.com/applicake/doorkeeper/wiki/Migration-from-old-versions) and take a look at the [changelog](https://github.com/applicake/doorkeeper/blob/master/CHANGELOG.md).

 ## Other resources

+### Wiki

+You can find everything about doorkeeper in our [wiki here](https://github.com/applicake/doorkeeper/wiki).

 ### Live demo

 Check out this [live demo](http://doorkeeper-provider.herokuapp.com) hosted on heroku.
 For more demos check out [the wiki](https://github.com/applicake/doorkeeper/wiki/Example-Applications).

+### Screencast

+Check out this screencast from [railscasts.com](http://railscasts.com/): [#353 OAuth with Doorkeeper](http://railscasts.com/episodes/353-oauth-with-doorkeeper)

 ### Client applications